 Uh oh.
 That's not right.
 Somehow, the cake did not cook all the way through, and portions of the bottom were downright raw.
 And, try as I might, there was no way that I could get this cleanly back into the pan to re-bake in any way that would still be rollable.
 Needless to say, I was a bit disappointed.

 But I persisted and tried again, this time using a slightly different recipe (this one).
 Luckily, I had much better luck this time.
-I am not really sure what went wrong the first time, nor am I sure why it worked better the second, but I was pleased when I carefully peeled back the paper to reveal a beautiful, fully-cooked, golden layer that could easily and cleanly be rolled with the filling of my choice.
+I am not really sure what went wrong the first time, nor am I sure why it worked better the second, but I was pleased when I carefully peeled back the paper to reveal a beautiful, fully-cooked, golden layer

 And what was that filling?
 Continuing with my apple pie a la mode flavor, I made a cinnamon sugar whipped cream, which little miss helped me to spread onto the cake and roll into a nice spiral.